-He refuses to fetch and shows no interested in chew toys.
+Your dog refuses to fetch and shows no interest in dog chew toys.
 Squeaky toys don’t even get a second look.
 Does this sound familiar?
-If your dog doesn’t like toys, you may be wondering why and what you can do to make their toys more exciting?
+If your dog doesn’t like toys, you may be wondering why and what you can do to make their toys more exciting.

 There are two common reasons that your dog may not be interested in his toys: